 PRESIDENT KENNEDY: I hope we will be seeing you back in the United States and that all goes well for your country and your people.

 PRESIDENT KENNEDY: Very good wishes Prime Minister and we look forward to having Dick Tiger come over here.

 PRIME MINISTER: It was indeed a very great day for us when Dick Tiger beat the American, Gene Fulmer.

 PRESIDENT KENNEDY: I know we watch those things over here.
 Well, we wish you good luck, regards from the people of the United States to the people of Nigeria

-PRIME MINISTER: Mr. President, I would be very happy if you would convey our greetings and all the best wishes to the people of United States.
+PRIME MINISTER: Mr President, I would be very happy if you would convey our greetings and all the best wishes to the people of the United States.

 PRESIDENT KENNEDY: Thank you, Prime Minister, and we look forward to seeing you back at the White House again someday.

 PRIME MINISTER: It is my intention to visit the United States very soon, Mr. President.